Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 Gorillas share around 98% of our human DNA.
 This means they can easily catch many human diseases from the visitors who are seeing them.

-If you are having any transmittable or communicable diseases such as flu, cough, or diarrhoea you will not be allowed to see the mountain gorillas.
+If you have any transmittable or communicable diseases such as flu, cough, or diarrhoea you will not be allowed to see the mountain gorillas.

 Related article: How to stay healthy on an African Safari